 Another way to make prioritization easier is to only view errors in the releases you’re most interested in, like your latest or maybe two latest releases.
 That way you can focus on fixing bugs in the newest versions of your application since many of your customers probably will have upgraded, making supporting older versions of your app less important.

 Once you’ve identified the most important errors to fix, you’re not quite done yet.
 It’s important to then figure out what to do with them by getting them into your debugging process.
-Will you assign errors to your teammates directly from your application error monitoring tool, or will you create issues for them in your issue tracker?
 Be sure to have a debugging workflow in place to help you move forward with your prioritized errors and resolve them.
-Check out our collaborative debugging workflow guide for strategies to help you get started.
+Check out our debugging workflow guide guide for strategies to help you get started.

-Using an application error monitoring tool, like Bugsnag, can give you visibility into your errors so you can prioritize them effectively.
+Using an application stability monitoring solution, like Bugsnag, can help you understand when you need to prioritize debugging alongside feature building.
 With best practices for getting setup and a streamlined prioritization workflow, you’ll save time and remove any guesswork from dealing with incoming application errors.